microprediction/timemachines/README.md

 ### Install

     pip install timemachines

+Add some packages manually if you want to use them:

+    pip install prophet
+    pip install neuralprophet

-    pip install microprediction   (if you want to use live data)
+Add microprediction if you want to use live data

+    pip install microprediction

 ### Running a model and plotting it